RenaldasZ/task/README.md

 ---

-## Task 5: Count the number of lines with mistakes in the data.
+## Task 5: Find number of lines with mistakes (multiple colours active at the same time or no colours active)

 The script counts the number of lines in the data where multiple colors are active at the same time or no colors are active.